Updated: Aug 23, 2021

 Autism is a neurological and developmental disorder that begins in childhood, lasts throughout life, and affects how one interacts with others, communicates, and learns.
 Autism is a spectrum disorder, which includes those with Asperger syndrome and others with pervasive developmental disorders.
 People on the spectrum may have difficulty talking with others or may not look others in the eye when speaking.
 Those on the spectrum may have restricted interests and repetitive behaviors.
 They often seem to spend a lot of time in their world.
 Disabilities range from mild to disabling.
 Scientists aren’t sure what causes autism but believe that genetics and environment are involved.

 Some children and adults on the spectrum don’t look different and are completely able to perform all activities of daily living.
-Learning, problem-solving and thinking abilities of people with ASD can range from gifted to severely challenged, with those patients requiring substantial help for even basic tasks.
+The learning, problem-solving, and thinking abilities of people with ASD can range from gifted to severely challenged, with those patients requiring substantial help for even basic tasks.
 Asperger syndrome is considered to be at the mild end of the spectrum.

 Epilepsy is a central nervous system disorder where brain activity is abnormal, causing seizures or periods of unusual behavior and sometimes loss of awareness.
 Almost 2.2 million Americans live with the disorder, affecting people of all ages, races, and ethnic backgrounds.
 Like autism, epilepsy is a spectrum disorder as its symptoms range from benign to life-threatening and disabling. epilepsy has many possible causes, sometimes developing due to an abnormality in brain wiring, an imbalance of neurotransmitters, changes in brain channels, or some combination of these factors.
 An isolated febrile seizure resulting from a high fever or one that occurs from a head injury does not necessarily mean that someone has epilepsy.
 Two or more seizures are necessary for a diagnosis, along with a measurement of electrical activity through brain scans.
 Patients with seizures have normal electrical patterns disrupted by sudden and synchronized bursts of electrical energy that can briefly affect movements, sensations, and consciousness.
 In addition to differences in severity, seize can also vary in frequency from less than one per year to several per day.